Corasinth/k-plus/README.md

 ## **Additional Resources**

 K-plus is a useful tool, but it was designed to serve a single individual's needs.
 [DreymaR's Extend layer](https://github.com/DreymaR/BigBagKbdTrixPKL) is a modifier-based program with a great deal more versatility than k-plus.
-Although it lacks layer toggling it does come with a GUI, support for a variety of keyboard layouts, an active community with active developers, and many more features (like powerstrings) than I could create.
+Although it lacks layer toggling it does come with a GUI, support for a variety of keyboard layouts, an active community with active developers, and many more features (like powerstrings and compose sequences) than I could create.
 I reccomend checking it out for more details.

 I also have to reccomend [kmonad](https://github.com/kmonad/kmonad), an incredibly flexible layer program designed to work (to one degree or another) on Linux, Windows, and Mac.
 While the tool is less actively developed than DreymaR's Extend, it includes a wide variety of features including layer toggling, leader keys, chords, powerstrings, modifier-based layers, and variable key functions depending on how the key is pressed (double-tapped, held vs tapped, etc.).
 While support seems to be primarily focused on Linux systems, kmonad offers features for all three major operating systems (Mac, Windows, and Linux).
-However, it does have less flexibility in designing the kind of custom functions you can attach to keys with AHK, and lacks conveniences like a `previousLayer` variable and a notification that tracks the current layer.
-Despite that, it offers a lot of flexibility in constructing custom layouts, and is definately worth checking out.
+However, it does have less flexibility in designing the kind of custom functions you can attach to keys with AHK, is a little complex to implement on Windows, and lacks conveniences like a `previousLayer` variable and a notification that tracks the current layer.
+Despite that, it offers a lot of flexibility in constructing custom layouts, and is definitely worth checking out.

 ## **[License](./LICENSE)**
 This program uses the open-source MIT License.